Trivial name: Based on fiction

 The antibiotic rudolphomycin is named after the character Rodolfo from the opera La Bohème.

 The bohemic acid complex is a mixture of chemicals obtained through fermentation of a species of actinobacteria.
 In 1977 the components were isolated and have been found useful as antitumor agents and anthracycline antibiotics.
 The authors named the complex (and one of its components, bohemamine) after the opera La bohème by Puccini, and the remaining components were named after characters in the opera: alcindoromycin (Alcindoro), collinemycin (Colline), marcellomycin (Marcello), mimimycin (Mimi), musettamycin (Musetta), rudolphomycin (Rodolfo) and schaunardimycin (Schaunard).
 However, the relationships between the characters do not correctly reflect the chemical relationships.

 A research lab at Lepetit Pharmaceuticals, led by Piero Sensi, was fond of coining nicknames for chemicals that they discovered, later converting them to a form more acceptable for publication.
 The antibiotic rifampicin was named after a French movie, Rififi, about a jewel heist.
 They nicknamed another antibiotic "Mata Hari" before changing the name to matamycin.

+Trivial nomenclature

+Trivial nomenclature uses the older names for some organic compounds instead of using the prefixes for the carbon skeleton above.
+The pattern can be seen below.